AccelAes: Accelerating Diffusion Transformers for Training-Free Aesthetic-Enhanced Image Generation: Implementation Details

 \subsection{AesMask Hyperparameter Table}

 The default AesMask hyperparameters are summarized in Table~\ref{tab:3}.
-Unless otherwise stated, all experiments use the same configuration, including CLIP ViT-L/14~\cite{8} for token--anchor similarity, the 34-anchor vocabulary from Sec.~\ref{app:anchors}, a similarity threshold of 0.60, aggregation over all cross-attention layers, and a default skip ratio of 0.50.
+Unless otherwise stated, all experiments use the same configuration, including CLIP ViT-L/14~\cite{8} for token--anchor similarity, the 34-anchor vocabulary from Sec.~\ref{app:anchors}, top-$r$ prompt-token selection by maximum anchor similarity, aggregation over all cross-attention layers, and a default implementation skip ratio of 0.50.
+The latter corresponds to the 50th percentile ($p=50$) in Eq.~(7) of the main paper.
 The mask is constructed once at step 5 and reused for the remaining denoising steps.